cedricxie/CarND-Traffic-Sign-Classifier-Project/README.md

 * test set accuracy of 0.911

 I chose LeNat-5 DNN model as the architecture.
-* Reason： It works out prett well on the task of image recognition for MNIST data set, therefore it should be applicable to traffic sign recognition as well.
+* Reason： It works out pretty well on the task of image recognition for MNIST data set, therefore it should be applicable to traffic sign recognition as well.
 * Results: The accuracy it achived on the training, validation and test sets are all > 0.91 and are its performance is pretty consistence.
 * Improvement: I tried tweaking several conditions in the model, as well as modifying the architecture by adding two dropouts.
 The performance for each case are shown here for comparison.
 The motivation for adding dropouts is because the accuracy reaches the plateau after about 10 epochs and the model seems to encounter overfitting (too good accuracy on the training set while insufficient accuracy on the validation set).
 Therefore dropouts are added in the LeNat-5 architecture and it indeed improves the accuracy on the validation set.